More than a dozen Republicans tell House they can't attend votes due to 'public health emergency.' They're slated to be at CPAC. - KESQ

 More than a dozen Republicans tell House they can’t attend votes due to ‘public health emergency.’
 They’re slated to be at CPAC.

-But those members are actually expected to be in Orlando and listed as speakers at the Conservative Political Action Conference, an annual meeting aimed at energizing conservative activists.
+But those members are actually in Orlando and listed as speakers at the Conservative Political Action Conference, an annual meeting aimed at energizing conservative activists and boosting their own profiles.

-The members include Florida Rep. Matt Gaetz, who addressed the conference on Friday, as well as others who were listed as scheduled speakers — such as

 The move is especially surprising given that Republicans were furious critics of the system to vote by proxy during the coronavirus pandemic, even suing over it and often ridiculing Democrats for staying at home and demanding they return to Washington.

-Note: This story and headline have been updated with additional reporting.